-Meet the team behind the Victorian Serrated Tussock Working Party, helping you in eliminating Serrated Tussock across Victoria.
+Meet the team behind the Victorian Serrated Tussock Working Party.

-Lance is a member of Werribee Gorge and Long Forest Friends group and is responsible for managing their native plant nursery and supports weed removal programs; he is also a volunteer with the Friends of Werribee River.
-He was the inaugural Chair of Friends of Lerderderg Gorge.
-He is a Director on the Board of Bacchus Marsh/Bendigo Community Bank and Chair of the Governance and Audit committee.
+Lance is a past member of the Werribee Gorge and Long Forest Friends group and was responsible for managing the native plant nursery and supporting weed removal programs.
+He is also a former volunteer with the Friends of Werribee River through

 Peter has been a member of the Victorian Serrated Tussock Working Party since 1998 and was Chair of the group from 2005 to 2008 and again in 2015.